Discover more from Productive Flourishing

 However, if taken to excess, it can be maddening and self-defeating.
 It can move us from the joyful exploration of possibilities to the drudgery of Sisyphus: every day is just another day to either push the stone up the hill or chase it when it rolls back down.
 Even when, from an objective point of view, we've risen higher than we were before.

 I know it's a waste of words to pretend as if you won't compare what you could've accomplished with what you've actually accomplished.
 Like Icarus, we can't help but fly as high as we can.
 It's who we are.

 But you are many rungs higher than you were before.
 Progress towards your own vision of your best self is progress, full stop.

 The steps we take today create a different path for tomorrow.
 And since each step and each rung counts, let’s start there.
 Your best work is going to be broken into projects that are going to require months, quarters, and years to complete.
-But between when you start a project and when you finish it may be a lot of daily setbacks, cascades, thrashing, and existential mini crises that, combined, are enough to make you lost track of the picture and careen into a thrash crash.
+But between when you start a project and when you finish it may be a lot of daily setbacks, cascades, thrashing, and existential mini-crises that, combined, are enough to make you lose track of the picture and careen into a thrash crash.

 To make progress, you have to finish projects, and while that comes with a great deal of satisfaction, it’s usually not the end goal.

 At a certain point, the joy is in the process and progress, not the product.
 (You can read more about progress vs. completion in Chapter 9 of Start Finishing.)
 But if progress trumps completion, it also means that all the smaller chunks of work we finish every day are worth celebrating in their own right.